Aarnavv/Attendance-Taker/README.md

-# Attendance Taker v2.0
+# Attendance Taker

 This ia a successor of **Attendace Taker v1.0.**
 This is a _web-based_ Attendance Taker in contrast to its predecessor which was based on _javax_.

-You can access it at [Attendance Taker v2.0](http://attendance-taker.000webhostapp.com?/).
+You can access it at [Attendance Taker](https://attendance-taker.github.io/).
 Use CTRL/CMD + Click to open the link in a new tab.
 _______________________________________